-To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the hydraulics to ensure they are locked.
-Then, unlatch the seat belt and exit the loader.
+To avoid personal injury, lower the lift arms, shut off the engine, raise the seat bar and cycle the hydraulic and steering controls to ensure they are locked.
+Then, Unlatch the seat belt and exit the loader.
 Do not enter or exit with the engine running unless as specified in this manual or under specific service and backhoe operating procedures.

-3. Hydraulic and Hydrostatic Filter Replacement
+3. Hydraulic Filter Replacement

-The main hydraulic and hydrostatic charge oil filter must be changed after the first 50 hours of operation and every 150 hours thereafter.
+The hydraulic oil filter (4.7 C) must be changed after the first 50 hours of operation and every 150 hours thereafter.

 To change the filter; shut off the engine, lower the lift arms, ground any attachment and set the parking brake.
-Open the rear door and using an oil filter wrench remove the filter element (Fig. 4.7C).
+Open the rear door and using an oil filter wrench remove the filter element.
 Lubricate the new filter seal with system fluid and reinstall hand tight.